 In our early days, we were busy responding to the urgent needs of young African and Caribbean people in the London borough of Haringey.
 They felt they lacked a sense of ‘being held’ by their community.
 The context was one of high exclusions from schools, increasing youth violence and high pregnancy rates.
 Many of these young people had a very narrow field of life experience.
 Our response was the creation of a range of long-term projects with youth work practice and creativity at the core.
 From these, we developed the programmes we offer today.

 We are proud of our varied support initiatives, delivered by youth workers and young leaders who grew within our organisation.
 Their KORI training enables them to facilitate workshops that include academic support; visual arts; drama; generic youth activities; and excursions.
-In 2004, we started taking large groups of young people to countries in Africa, sharing their skills with other young people and building their personal and professional development.
+In 2004 the Vessel UK programme was borne as we started taking large groups of young people to countries in Africa, sharing their skills with other young people and building their personal and professional development.

 Accessing Learning – We believe in life long learning.
 This means we are committed to creating, sourcing and sharing opportunities that support young people, staff and volunteers to develop personally and professionally.